Best solar panel deals for UK homes — June 2026

 Comparing price only

 Two quotes can differ due to system size, panel quality, inverter type, or included works.
-Compare specifications, not just totals.
+Compare specifications and expected generation, not just totals.

 Ignoring shading and layout

 A cheaper layout that underperforms can cost more over time.
-Ask for generation estimates and how shading is handled.
+Ask for generation estimates and how shading is handled (optimisers or microinverters).

 Overbuying battery capacity

-Batteries can improve value, but only if they match your evening demand.
-Compare solar-only vs solar + battery to see real benefit.
+Batteries improve value only if they match your evening demand.
+Compare solar-only vs solar + battery to see the real benefit before over-spec’ing.

 Not checking aftercare